-God is one and God is three, and there is nothing like it in all creation.
+“God is one and God is three, and there is nothing like it in all creation.
 We cannot understand it but only accept it.”

 Some have heard such an assertion go unchallenged often enough they assume the point must be conceded.
 “After all, how can three be one?”
-Thus we are presented a “challenge to logic” for which they demand a response.
+Thus we are presented a “logic challenge” for which they demand a response.

 Well first we acknowledge that no one can claim they comprehend the full nature of God, but because of God’s self‐revelation we may apprehend his essential nature.
 In fact, only when we discern that nature may we grow to be like him.
 In scripture we are commanded to, “Grow in the grace, and in the knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18, ESV).
 So just as a newborn baby does not fully comprehend the love of his parents, he may genuinely apprehend that love and rest in peace.
 Since God is a good parent, he knows how to communicate his love.